Algebras defined by equations: Equational bases for e-varieties of semigroups

-\begin{example} The products of length $3$ in Theorems \ref{thm:ESolid} and \ref{thm:orthodox} cannot be replaced by products of length 2 as in Theorem \ref{thm:inversesgp}. \end{example} \begin{proof} We demonstrate this by finding an assignment of an inverse to each member of a specific regular semigroup $S$ in such a way that $S$ satisfies the equation system~\eqref{eq:orthodox} and the length two version of equation system~\eqref{eq:orthodox2}:
+\begin{example} The products of length $3$ in Theorems \ref{thm:ESolid} and \ref{thm:orthodox} cannot be replaced by products of length 2 as in Theorem \ref{thm:inversesgp}. \end{example} \begin{proof} We demonstrate this by finding an assignment of an inverse to each member of a specific regular semigroup $S$ in such a way that $S$ satisfies the length-two version of equation system~\eqref{eq:orthodox}: